themusecatcher/vue-amazing-ui/README.md

 - The component library is implemented with `Vue@3.5.13`+ `TypeScript@5.8.2` + `Vite@6.2.1` + `Less@4.2.2`.
 - Currently, it includes `66` basic UI components and `17` utility functions, with continuous exploration and updates ongoing...
 - What's more, they are all treeshakable.
+- Theme Customizable, all you need is to provide a theme color, then all the stuffs will be done by me.
 - All the stuff in Vue Amazing UI is written in TypeScript.
 It can work with your typescript project seamlessly.
 - All components are built in single file component `SFC` style and can be used independently.
 - Ready to use out of the box, no fuss.